software-students-spring2025/1-specification-exercise-robots/README.md

 "I've always been interested in origami, but I don't know where to start.
 The paper is different and there are some intricate techniques.
 I want start with some easier ones before diving into something with hundreds of steps."

 ### Goals/Needs
-* Enable users to learn how to make any given origami project
+* Enable users to learn how to make any given origami
-* Assign any given origami project to a specific difficulty
+* Assign any given origami to a specific difficulty
-* Offer detailed information about necessary resources for each origami project
+* Offer detailed information about necessary resources for each origami
 * Sell origami goods to facilitate making origami

 ### Problems/Frustrations